nicosensei/elastic-cluster/README.md

 building the tool is as simple as running 'mvn clean package' in the root folder of your local Git repository.

-Let's start with an example :
+Let's start with an example, and please bear with the "Star Wars fanboy" tone of it ;-p:

     obiwan@coruscant:~ cd /home/obiwan/git/
     obiwan@coruscant:~ git clone https://github.com/nicosensei/elastic-cluster.git